How to tell if company clothing is really sustainable

 “It is very important that there is a guideline for circular textiles.
 Because nowadays many companies claim to be circular, but it means something different for everyone.
 For example, one company might take their clothing back while another upcycles.
 Also, the chance of greenwashing, pretending to produce circular clothing, is high.

-That is why we are now working on an NTA, Nederlands Technische Afspraak (Dutch Technical Agreement).
-This is being done in collaboration with companies, the trade association, and the NEN.
-As soon as this standard is available, all companies that claim to make circular textiles will have to comply with it.
-We are currently working together with the NEN on a Dutch standard, but in the future I expect this to be implemented at a European level and become an ISO standard.”
+That’s why we’re currently developing an NTA, a Dutch Technical Agreement, in collaboration with companies, the trade association, and the NEN.
+Once this standard is ready, all companies that claim to produce circular textiles will need to follow it.
+Right now, we’re working with the NEN to establish a national standard, but I expect it to be adopted at the European level in the future and eventually become an ISO standard.”

 Can you explain what requirements companies must meet to qualify for this standard?

-“Because not every company makes 100% circular textiles, there are different levels.
-Roughly four levels.
-First, you have the level of reuse.
-This means that garments that have been worn but are not yet threadbare and can be worn again.
-Think, for example, of employees who leave a company and hand in their work clothes.
-They can easily pass these on to another employee.
+First, there’s reuse.
+This involves garments that have been worn but are still in good condition and can be worn again.
+For example, when employees leave a company and return their work clothes, we can easily pass those items on to new employees.

 And finally, there is the level of recycling.
 Old clothes being used to make new clothes.
 Depending on the fabric, you sometimes have to add extra raw materials.
 With clothing made of 100% polyester, you can easily make a new shirt from an old one.
 Whereas with cotton, you need to add other raw materials, but these can also be waste such as PET bottles.”